-There is increase in the rate and depth of respiration when a person engages in muscular exercise.
+The rate and depth of respiration increases when a person engages in muscular exercise.
 The aim of this practical is to correlate the changes in respiration with the degree of exercise and to study the changes in alveolar gas concentrations.
 The concentrations of oxygen and carbon dioxide in the alveolar air reflect the partial pressures of the gases in the arterial blood.